-Difference between Mandarin Translation and Cantonese Translation
+Difference between Mandarin and Cantonese Translation

 Chinese Dialects vs Chinese Scripts

-Non-Chinese speaking people usually confuse Chinese dialects and scripts.
+Non-Chinese speaking people usually confuse Chinese dialects and scripts opens in a new window.
 Mandarin and Cantonese are spoken dialects, whereas Simplified and Traditional Chinese are written scripts.
 Written Chinese is a script which is based on thousands of unique symbols.
 Simplified Chinese, is the written form of Chinese used in the People’s Republic of China (PRC).
 Malaysia and Singapore also use the simplified script.
 The islands of Taiwan and Hong Kong, on the other hand, use the Traditional Chinese script.

 Chinese Machine Translation